Please read this policy carefully to understand how we collect, use and store your personal data.

 Please note that some third party providers are based in countries outside of the European Union whose laws may not provide the same level of data protection.

-The Academy contracts various third parties to provide site management or data analysis services that help ensure the platform provides a high-quality experience.
+We contract with various third parties to provide site management or data analysis services that help ensure the platform provides a high-quality experience.
 These third parties are:

 Learning Pool (https://learningpool.com/), Derry, UK – provision of data analysis services

-Catalyst IT EU (https://catalyst-eu.net), Brighton UK – hosting, maintenance and development of the Kaya platform
+Catalyst IT EU (https://catalyst-eu.net), Brighton UK – hosting, maintenance and development of the Kaya platform.

-Retention of your personal information
+Retention of your personal data

 We take appropriate physical, electronic and managerial measures to ensure that we keep your information secure, accurate and up to date, and that we only keep it as long as is reasonable and necessary.